Silverpeas/docker-silverpeas-test/README.md

 ### Custom Silverpeas settings

-The Silverpeas core engines as well as the Silverpeas applications can be customized by their settings in the `/opt/silverpeas/properties` directory.
-For historical reason, the customization of such settings are performed by an XML script `CustomerSettings.xml` that follows the syntax of the main `00-SilverpeasSettings.xml` script in `/opt/silverpeas/configuration/silverpeas` directory.
-If you wish to customize some of the Silverpeas settings, you can do it through either a `CustomSettings.xml` file or a `CustomerSettings.xml` file and then map it to the same file in the `/opt/silverpeas/configuration/silverpeas/` directory in the container.
+The Silverpeas core engines as well as the Silverpeas applications can be customized by modifying their settings in their properties files located in the `/opt/silverpeas/properties` directory.
+For historical reason, the customization of such settings are performed by XML scripts
+that follows the syntax of the main `00-SilverpeasSettings.xml` script in the `/opt/silverpeas/configuration/silverpeas` directory.

+By default, this image is provided with a customization of some settings through the XML file `CustomerSettings.xml`, in order to provide a ready-to-test Silverpeas platform.
+If you which to add additional customization of the Silverpeas settings, you can do it by adding then into your own XML file and then map it to the same file in the `/opt/silverpeas/configuration/silverpeas/` directory in the container.
-For example, to set weaker rules for passwords, you can set them into such an XML file (located for example in your home `/home/me`):
+For example, to set weaker rules for passwords, you can set them into the `MyOwnCustomSettings.xml`XML file (located for example in your home directory `/home/me`):

     <?xml version="1.0" encoding="UTF-8"?>
     <silverpeas-settings product="custom">